kmonsoor/blog.kmonsoor.com/content/articles/tech/running-etherpad-on-windows.md

 ---
 Title: Running Etherpad on Windows
 Date: 2016-04-22
-Tags: etherpad, collaborative, document, editing, etherpad-lite, windows, build-tools
+Tags: javascript, etherpad, collaborative, document, editing, etherpad-lite, windows, build-tools
 Slug: running-etherpad-on-windows
 Status: Published
 Summary: Though it's not a big deal, but running Etherpad as hosted on Windows is troublesome.
 Here's how to make it predictable and easy.